caseqiu213/reqracer_fse_artifact/README.md

 - Moodle-59854
   - Click the forum, then click the gear icon on the page.
   - Click 'Show/edit current subscribers' and then click 'Turn editing on' button.
-  - Select the student account to be enrolled to the forum and click 'Add'.
+  - Select the student account to be enrolled in the forum and click 'Add'.
   - When the race happens, in the database, the user is subscribed twice for the same forum.

 - Drupal-1484216